-How do you replace old copper pipes and fittings without knowing how to solder?
+How do you replace old copper pipes and fittings without soldering?

 More importantly, can you do this without having a ton of money, time, or plumbing experience?

-These questions came to me after noticing an old corroding copper shutoff valve in our basement ceiling.
-In the past I’ve paid plumbers a decent amount of money ($90 to $160) to replace one foot sections of copper pipe.
+These questions came to me after noticing an old corroding copper shut-off valve in our basement ceiling.
+In the past, I’ve paid plumbers $90 to $160 to replace one-foot sections of copper pipe.

-You can easily repair copper pipes and shutoff valves with the greatest plumbing supply ever: SharBite push fit pipe connectors.
+You can easily repair copper pipes and shutoff valves with the greatest plumbing supply ever: SharkBite push-fit pipe connectors.

-I’ve used SharkBite products in several rental homes as well as my own personal house with no issues.
+I’ve used SharkBite products in several rental homes, as well as my own house, with no issues.
 A beginner at plumbing can use SharkBite pipe connectors and can eliminate the use of a plumbing contractor for basic repairs.
 I love my plumbers but if I can save a little money for my daughter’s college fund then I’m gonna do it.

-If you know how to use a measuring tape, sharpie marker, and copper pipe cutter (which these days my 10 year can manhandle) you can do this project.
+If you know how to use a measuring tape, sharpie marker, and copper pipe cutter you can do this project.

 Here are the supplies you’ll need:

 - Measuring tape

 - These Amazon affiliate links help support HRT…muchos gracias